 In our world of growing technologies, it seems like data security is always being talked about.
-From changing your passwords in a timely manner to securing the information you send over the cloud, there is always something to consider.
+From changing your passwords promptly to securing the information you send over the cloud, there is still something to consider.
 However, sometimes people forget that valuable information is stored on hard drives, even long after you continue using old pieces of technology.
-If you have an old computer or laptop for example, you need to know how to securely destroy data that may still be in the hard drive.
+If you have an old computer or laptop, for example, you need to know how to securely destroy data that may still be in the hard drive.
 Here are a few effective forms of data destruction.

 Physically destroying your hard drive is another option.
-However, with this, you must make sure that the pieces are small enough because sometimes pieces of the hard drive are big enough that information can still be gathered from it.
-In order to do be sure that it is fully destroyed, it is best to go to an outsourced company where they will completely destroy or incinerate the hard drive.
-Another option is to simply take your old piece of technology to a data destruction facility such as WC Recycler or ask for a quote to have it picked up.
-They will ensure that your data will completely be destroyed and your personal information will remain secure.
+However, with this, you must make sure that the pieces are small enough because sometimes parts of the hard drive are big enough that information can still be gathered from it.
+To be sure that it is destroyed, it is best to go to an outsourced company where they will ultimately destroy or incinerate the hard drive.
+Another option is to take your old piece of technology to a data destruction facility such as WC Recycler or ask for a quote to have it picked up.
+They will ensure that your data will ultimately be destroyed and your personal information will remain secure.